gioblu/PJON/specification/PJON-protocol-specification-v1.1.md

 * Every device has an equal right to transmit and receive
 * Every device has a unique 1 byte id
 * Every device can obtain an id if available (see [Dynamic addressing specification v0.1](/specification/PJON-dynamic-addressing-specification-v0.1.md))
-* Every bus has a unique IPv4 like 4 bytes id
+* Every bus has a unique 4 bytes id
 * Every device can be connected to n PJON buses
 * Many buses can coexist on the same medium
 * Synchronous and or asynchronous acknowledgement can be requested  (see [Acknowledge specification v0.1](/specification/PJON-protocol-acknowledge-specification-v0.1.md))